 Called cempasúchil, these orange-gold marigolds are the flower of Día de los Muertos.
 Their brilliant color and strong scent are said to light the path for spirits making their way back home.

-If you’d like to recreate the look, you’ll find vibrant handmade flowers and papel picado among our artisan Day of the Dead pieces.
+If you’d like to recreate the look, explore our artisan Day of the Dead pieces.
+You’ll find vibrant handmade flowers and papel picado.

 Skulls & skeletons: Dancing with death

-Sugar skulls (calaveras) and playful skeletons (calacas) are perhaps the most iconic images of this holiday.
+Sugar skulls (calaveras) and playful skeletons (calacas) are perhaps the most iconic images of the Day of the Dead.
 They’re not spooky — they’re colorful, cheerful, and often smiling.
 They remind us that death isn’t an ending, but part of life’s big, beautiful cycle.

-At Lumily, our artisans reinterpret this symbol in unique ways, from a hand-embroidered sugar skull wallet, to a sugar skull seed-bead necklace, and even a playful ceramic sugar skull pen.
+Our artisans reinterpret this symbol in unique ways.
+From a hand-embroidered sugar skull wallet, to a sugar skull seed-bead necklace or a playful ceramic sugar skull pen.
 Each one brings this joyful tradition into daily life.

 Pan de Muerto: Sweet bread, sweet memory